Quick Take

 Here are five cool things you likely didn’t know about the stone crab.

-- Stone crabs are generally right-handed – The right hand is often bigger than the left and stronger.
+- Stone crabs are generally right-handed: The right hand is often bigger than the left and stronger.
 The animal has powerful claws either way.
-The limb is capable of crushing 19,000 pounds per square inch.
+The limb is capable of exerting a crushing force of 19,000 pounds per square inch.

-- Females live a little longer – Female crabs will hang out for at least eight years.
-The male stone crab tends to live around seven.
+- Females live a little longer: Female crabs will have a lifespan of at least eight years.
+The male stone crab tends to live for around seven years.

-- The stone crab manages a HUGE family – Females produce sponges, four to six egg sacks.
-In a single production, they can lay around 1,000,000 eggs.
+- The stone crab manages a huge family: Females produce an external egg mass (called a sponge) beneath their abdomen, and in a single spawning event, they can lay up to 1,000,000 eggs.

 Classification and Scientific Name

-The two species do create hybrids through interbreeding while both are usually considered one species for the purpose of commercial fishing.
+The stone crab includes two recognized species: Menippe mercenaria (Florida stone crab) and Menippe adina (Gulf stone crab).
+The two species do create hybrids through interbreeding, although they are usually considered one species for commercial fishing.

-The stone crab is a member of the Animalia family.
+The stone crab is a member of the kingdom Animalia.
 This is a broad term for any eukaryotic, multicellular organism that consumes organic material, is able to move, reproduces through sexual contact, and breathes oxygen.
-The category includes humans.

 Evolution and Origins